jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 The Radio HAL provides an Event Notification mechanism to inform the upper layer about an event (a packet was received, a transmission finished, etc).

 The upper layer can subscribe to these events to perform different actions.
-A an example, a MAC layer would subscribe to the RX done event to allocate the received packet.
+As an example, a MAC layer would subscribe to the RX done event to allocate the received packet.
 The TX done event is commonly used to release resources or update statistics.